hugolonnqvist/blackjack-lib/README.md

-A basic lib for blackjack written in typescript.
+A basic lib for the card game blackjack written in typescript.